-If your recipe calls for chicken broth and all you have is beef broth, it's not the recipe's kiss of death.
-Go ahead and use the beef version.
-You might notice subtle changes in the color or flavor of the finished dish, but it'll still taste great and it will get dinner on the table on time.
+Some broths are more interchangeable than others.
+Vegetable broth swaps more seamlessly for chicken or beef broth than chicken broth does for beef or vice versa.
+But, if you are in a pinch, and your recipe calls for chicken broth and all you have is beef broth, you can substitute one for the other without ruining the dish.
+You will notice subtle changes in the color or flavor of the finished dish, but it will still taste great, and it will get dinner on the table on time.

 If you don't have any kind of broth on hand, you can resort to bouillon cubes or granules to make a broth substitute.
-Just combine one cube or one teaspoon of granules with one cup of boiling water to create the equivalent of one cup of broth.
-You'll have a good stand-in when the bouillon dissolves.
-Just scale the recipe up to make as much as you need if you need more than a cup.
+To create the equivalent of 1 cup of broth, combine 1 cube or 1 teaspoon of granules with 1 cup of boiling water and mix until the bouillon dissolves.
+Scale the recipe up to make as much as you need using these ratios.

-Bouillon tends to be saltier than broth so you might want to omit or scale back on any salt called for in the recipe.
-And resist the temptation to just sprinkle the granules into the recipe.
-The water is the key, effectively turning the bouillon into broth.
+Keep in mind that bouillon tends to be saltier than broth, so you might want to omit or scale back on any salt called for in the recipe.
+Also resist the temptation to just sprinkle the bouillon granules directly into the recipe—the water is the key, effectively turning the bouillon into broth.

-If you don't have the ingredients to make either of these substitutes, you still have a few options.
+If you don't have another type of broth or bouillon, you still have a few options to use in place of broth.
 These substitutes won't have the same flavor as the broth they're replacing, but they'll work in a pinch.
 Consider how they'll fit with your recipe before you give them a shot.
 They might be suitable for some recipes but not for others.

 If you need a chicken broth substitute, you can use the same amount of white wine or a combination of water with 1 tablespoon of olive oil or melted butter.
 For beef broth, combine water with 1 tablespoon soy sauce.
 A variety of dried herbs and garlic and onion powders can be mixed into boiling water and used as a replacement for vegetable broth.